 Apple Picking Analogy

-An apple picking analogy is often used to explain the arm movements in a simple way:
+An apple picking analogy is often used to explain the arm movements easily:

-- Your leading arm picks the apple, your trailing arm rests on your side.
+- Your leading arm picks the apple, and your trailing arm rests on your side.

 - Your leading arm sweeps backwards, your trailing arm sweeps forward.